Achievable logoAchievable logo

 A Registration Statement relating to these securities has been filed with the Securities and Exchange Commission but has not yet become effective.
 Information contained herein is subject to completion or amendment.
 These securities may not be sold nor may offers to buy be accepted prior to the time the Registration Statement becomes effective.

-The SEC’s job is to determine if the registration form is complete.
-If something is missing, they’ll send a deficiency letter to the issuer and notify them of the missing pieces.
-Unfortunately for the issuer and underwriter, this pauses the registration process until the lacking information is submitted.
-It will take time to properly finish the registration form and re-file it with the SEC.
+The SEC’s job is to determine whether the registration form is complete.
+If something is missing, the SEC sends a deficiency letter to the issuer identifying what must be added or corrected.
+This pauses the registration process until the missing information is submitted.
+The issuer must update the filing and re-file it with the SEC, which extends the timeline.

 UPS Tombstone Advertisement